Alloy Artifacts |

 The "universal" style of pliers was a variant of the combination style, incorporating one flat jaw and one with rounded gripping surfaces.
 In addition, these pliers include a wire-cutting slot between the jaws, and one handle has a screwdriver tip.

-Fig. 16 at the left shows a pair of Barcalo 6 inch lineman's pliers, marked "Barcalo Buffalo" around the pivot with "U.S.A." across the center.
+Fig. 14 shows a pair of Barcalo 6 inch lineman's pliers, marked "Barcalo Buffalo" around the pivot with "U.S.A." across the center.

 The overall length is 6.3 inches, and the finish is plain steel.